rubygarage/circledge/intro_to_circleci.md

 ```
 ### Examples

-you can see how to user docker layer caching [here](https://youtu.be/AL7aBN7Olng)
+you can see how to use docker layer caching [here](https://youtu.be/AL7aBN7Olng)